AstraZeneca/KAZU/docs/datamodel.rst

 processed by) Kazu, we focus on the (de)serialization of this container, to and from json format.

-:meth:`.Document.json` is the key method here for serialization, and :meth:`.Document.from_json` for deserialization.
+:meth:`.Document.to_json` is the key method here for serialization, and :meth:`.Document.from_json` for deserialization.

 :class:`~.Document` and other classes that can be stored on :class:`~.Document` have a :meth:`~.Document.from_dict` method.

-These ``from_dict`` methods all expect dictionaries in the format produced by :meth:`.Document.json` when serializing a document.
+These ``from_dict`` methods all expect dictionaries in the format produced by :meth:`.Document.to_json` when serializing a document.